 We will endeavour to deliver all products ordered within 30 (thirty) days from the date of your order confirmation email.
 Please click here to view our delivery details and charges (if applicable).

 You can only return Canterbury products that have been purchased directly through this website.
 Canterbury products purchased at a retail store or from other websites must be returned to the original store or site from which they were purchased.
+We no longer offer exchanges for product.
+If a customer wishes to exchange an item they must purchase the item they want to secure stock and then send the original item back to us.
+Once the original item has been received, we will process the refund.

 In the case of returns, you will only be refunded the value of the goods ordered.